 TSC Behind The Scene | Thomas Fleurquin & Distortion Festival

-The philosophy behind Distortions street parties arising out all directly from Thomas Fleurquin’s experiences as a young Parisian.
+The philosophy behind Distortion’s street parties is arising directly from its founder – Thomas Fleurquin and his experiences as a young Parisian.
 It’s his thoughts on the ultimate open party liberated guest list and flip-area festival’s DNA.
-Combined with the father’s do-it-yourself attitude that refuses to take no for an answer, even if the sender is sitting behind a bureaucracy controlled publicly desk.
+Combined with the father’s ‘do-it-yourself’ attitude that refuses to take no for an answer, even if the sender is sitting behind a bureaucracy controlled publicly desk.

 “What you call anarchy is what we call magic.
 We are looking for the point where you lose your balance.
 We are constantly challenging ourselves, so we do not know what’s going to happen, and we seek to push the boundaries.
 It is creation itself, that is God.
 Creation.
 To gain a point where the atmosphere vibrates, and all thinking, what the fuck is going on here?
 Anarchy is perhaps really just freedom”.
 Thomas Fleurquin for Soundvenue Magazine.

-What was your personal inspiration for starting Distortion and what motivates you year after year to continue doing it?
-What is the festival’s core value to you?
+Hello Thomas, and thank you for having us.
+Let’s kick things off with, what was your personal inspiration for starting Distortion Festival and what motivates you year after year to continue doing it?
+What are the festival’s core values to you?